florianmahner/object-dimensions/docs/README.md

 ## Overview

-This repository provides the code to reproduce the main parts of the paper .
+This repository provides the code to reproduce the main parts of the paper.
 In addition, it provides the code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.

 This repository is split into two parts:
 1. Code and experiments to reproduce the main results of the paper [Dimensions underlying the representational alignment of deep neural networks with humans](arxiv.org/pdf/2406.19087).
 See [Main Experiments of the Paper](#main-experiments-of-the-paper) for more details.
 2. Code to learn interpretable representational embeddings from behavioral responses to natural images using a triplet odd-one-out task.
 See [Learning Representational Embeddings](#learning-representational-embeddings) for more details.

 ## Installation and System Requirements

 ### Step 1: Install Poetry

 This project uses Python 3.9.12 and Poetry for dependency management.
 Most experiments can be run using a normal desktop computer in a reasonable amount of time.
-However, most experiments require Pytorch and an NVIDIA GPU.
+However, most experiments require PyTorch and an NVIDIA GPU.

 First, install [Poetry](https://python-poetry.org/):